COMSOC-Community/comsoc-website/docs/tools.md

 conventions (data format, etc...).
 Consider extending the reference tools rather than creating a new one.

+Tools are also assigned a tag based on where in the typical pipeline of a COMSOC problem they are
+useful:
+- **Preferences**: Tools that deal with the preferences of the agents
+- **Aggregation**: Tools that focus on the aggregation stage, when the preferences are aggregated into a collective decision
+- **Analysis**: Tools that are used for analysis purposes, most often regarding the outcome
+- **Application**: Application platforms that offer COMSOC tools to the general audience
+- **Outreach**: Tools designed for outreach purposes

 {% assign tools_per_topic = site.data.tools | group_by: "topic" %}

 <div class="page-navigation-wrap">
 <div class="page-navigation">
+<span><a href="#BestPractices">Best Practices</a></span>
 {% for topic in site.tools_topics %}
 {% assign tools = tools_per_topic | where: "name", topic %}
 {% if tools.size > 0 %}